slavahatnuke/plus.cloud/README.md

-# plus deploy
+# plus cloud
-Deployment instrument based on torrent transport
+Cloud based on torrent transport and docker